Element-Blazor/Element-Blazor/README.en.md

 ## Contribution description

-Pull out a new branch based on the develop branch, develop on this branch, and initiate PR merge to develop after the development is complete
+Fork a copy of the code to its own repository, and then pull out a new branch based on the develop branch, develop on this branch, and initiate PR merge to develop after the development is complete

 ## Use documentation